-- At regular intervals during the day, and over the period of a couple of days, head to www.speedtest.net and click Begin Test.
-It takes around one minute.
+- At regular intervals during the day, and over the period of a couple of days, perform regular speed tests.
+It takes around one minute each time.

-- When the test has run its course, press the Print Screen button in the top right of your keyboard.
+- When the test has run its course, record the details, preferably via a screenshot.

 - Collect a good sample size.

 - Once you have a collection of screenshots across the course of a day, compare the ping, the download speed and the upload speed.

 - You can expect some slowdown at night (15% is reasonable), but if there is a dramatic difference, then there's a good chance you have a congestion issue.
 A high speed during the day proves your wiring and home infrastructure is not the problem.

 - Show this data to your ISP and demand action.

 Making sure the problem isn’t on your end

 In the age of the NBN, switching providers might clear up any congestion issues.
 But if the problem’s on your end of the line, this might not do much to help.

 Before taking your business elsewhere you might want to make sure the problem’s not on your end.